-An IVA is an arrangement made between you and your creditors which, most commonly, allows you to pay one affordable monthly sum, which will then be distributed to your unsecured creditors, i.e. store cards or self-employed business debts, on a pro-rata basis.
-What you pay is calculated based on your income & expenditure, allowing you to live your life reasonably and without creditor pressure, as an IVA prevents creditor threats & bailiff action.
+An IVA is an arrangement between you and your creditors, which most commonly, allows you to repay in one affordable monthly sum.
+This amount is distributed to your unsecured creditors, i.e. store cards or self-employed business debts on a pro-rata basis.
+What you pay is calculated based on your income & expenditure, allowing you to live your life reasonably and without creditor pressure, as an IVA prevents creditor threats and bailiff action.
 An IVA is particularly useful for sole traders who are looking to avoid bankruptcy but can’t secure the finance needed to pay off liabilities.

 As a licensed insolvency firm, we can help you come to the IVA arrangement.
 As a formal repayment plan, it requires a licensed insolvency practitioner (IP) to maintain the agreement.
-Our fees will come out of your monthly payments and are deducted before the funds are shared out amongst your creditors.
+Our fees come out of your monthly payments; deducted before the funds are shared out amongst your creditors.
 This makes it simple for you, as the fees are automatically deducted and not payable on top of the monthly payments into your IVA.